Quantum theory in finite dimension cannot explain every general process with finite memory: Discussion

 \section{Discussion}

 The result of the previous section has an important consequence: one could have hoped that $\mathcal C\mathcal P=\mathcal G$, meaning that quantum theory would be able to explain any sequence of observations from a finite GPT dynamics, and this property could be a principle that distinguishes quantum theory among general probabilistic theories.
-This is not the case, and the study of extensions of quantum mechanics giving rise to larger sets of quasi-realizations is interesting to pursue, with possible applications both in the formulation of quasi-realizations defining non-negative measure to be used in data analysis applications, in many-body physics and in the foundations of quantum mechanics.
+This is not the case, and the study of extensions of quantum mechanics giving rise to larger sets of quasi-realizations is interesting to pursue, with possible applications in data analysis applications, in many-body physics and in the foundations of quantum mechanics.
 In particular, the exponential and power cones discussed here, and their associated GPTs, have a rich symmetry structure, as indeed the respective cones are generated by the action of a group of matrices on their boundary, reminiscent of the fact that in quantum mechanics the pure states are the orbit of any fiducial pure state under the action of the unitary group.
 This translates into a large set of essentially reversible dynamics of the GPTs.

-As classical and quantum models are actually not restricted to a specific dimension, it is interesting to look for possible multivariate generalizations of power cones and exponential cones, which can be used to provide richer quasi-realizations, and which might unify classical, quantum and the present new state spaces.
+As classical and quantum models are actually not restricted to a specific dimension, it is interesting to look for possible multivariate generalizations of power cones and exponential cones, which can be used to provide richer quasi-realizations, and which might unify classical, quantum and the present new state spaces (see e.g.~\cite{Fawzi2017}).
 Commutative multivariate generalizations that come to mind are ($\alpha\in\mathbb{R}^n$ with $\alpha_i \geq 0$ and $\sum_{i=1}^n \alpha_i = 1$): \begin{itemize} \item the multivariate power cone

 \item and the multivariate exponential cone

 \end{itemize} These cones however can be represented with inequalities involving linear constraints and vectors belonging to the previously discussed $3$-dimensional exponential and power cones~\cite{chares2009cones}, therefore they are not really giving new structural building blocks.